getgort/gort-guide/guide/source/sections/dynamic-command-configuration.rst

 ..     $ cogctl bundle config delete pingdom
 ..
 Deleted 'base' layer for bundle 'pingdom'
-..     $ cogctl bundle config delete pingdom room/ops
+..     $ cogctl bundle config delete pingdom channel/ops
 ..
-Deleted 'room/ops' layer for bundle 'pingdom'
+Deleted 'channel/ops' layer for bundle 'pingdom'

 ..
 (As before, not specifying a layer defaults to operating on the ``base``
 .. layer.)

 ..
 Note that by deleting the "base" layer only deletes the base layer; any
-.. room or user layers will still be applied.
+.. channel or user layers will still be applied.
 If you wish to remove *all*
 .. dynamic configuration, you must remove each layer individually.
 The
 .. following pipelines may be useful: